 Morgan & Morgan’s Business Trial Group represents employees and businesses in a wide variety of employment lawsuits in Fort Lauderdale and throughout South Florida.

 On behalf of workers, our attorneys handle cases involving breach of employment contracts and unpaid compensation such as wages, bonuses, benefits, or commissions.
 We also represent businesses in cases that include breaches of noncompete, nonsolicitation, and nondisclosure agreements, tortious interference with employment contracts, and misappropriation of trade secrets.

 The Business Trial Group’s employment attorneys charge no hourly fees, and no fees at all unless we succeed.

-The Business Trial Group’s employment attorneys represent clients on a contingency-fee basis.
+The Business Trial Group’s employment attorneys represent clients on a contingency fee basis.
 We charge no hourly fees for our services, and no fees at all unless we successfully resolve your case.
-Contingency-fee employment litigation ensures that our clients’ claims are decided on merit—not on their ability to afford high hourly attorneys’ fees.
+Contingency fee employment litigation ensures that our clients’ claims are decided on merit — not on their ability to afford high hourly attorney fees.

-If you have a possible legal claim related to an employment agreement, it is in your best interest to speak with an attorney and understand your rights.
+If you have a possible legal claim related to an employment agreement, it is in your best interests to speak with an attorney and understand your rights.

 An employment contract is a legally binding agreement between two parties.
 A breach of contract occurs when one party fails to meet their contractual obligations.
 Unpaid compensation is one type of contract breach, but depending on the contract terms, many different breaches can occur.

-Breach of employment contract claims may arise in the context of an employer-employee relationship, or for goods and services provided on an independent contractor (non-employee) basis.
+Breach-of-contract claims may arise in the context of an employer-employee relationship or for goods and services provided on an independent contractor (non-employee) basis.

 A worker is legally entitled to the salary, wages, and bonuses they have earned.
 Not receiving the full amount of compensation you are owed at work may be the basis for a lawsuit.